philipturner/MoltenCL/README.md

 - iOS/tvOS 16+ (may need to compile shaders ahead-of-time for optimal performance)
 - macOS 13+
 - requires at least `MTL::GPUFamily::Apple6` or `MTL::GPUFamily::Mac2` - anything that can run Metal 3
-- to optimize AIR binaries compiled from OpenCL source, you must have Metal command-line tools installed (optional)
+- to fully optimize AIR binaries compiled from OpenCL C/SPIR-V, you must install Metal command-line tools (optional)

 ## Attribution and Licensing